-Section B.2 New Activities
+Section B.2 and C.1 New Activities

 Moving to Work: AAHC was designated as a Moving-To-Work (MTW) agency in January 2022.
 MTW is a demonstration program for Public Housing Authorities (PHAs) to design strategies to help residents find or increase employment, become financially self-sufficient and increase housing opportunities for low-income households.
 The MTW program allows the AAHC more flexibility with how voucher program funds are administered.
-AAHC was selected in MTW Cohort #4 Landlord Incentives.
+AAHC was selected for the MTW Landlord Incentives Cohort.
 AAHC will use the exemption allowed under MTW to establish strategies to increase and continue landlord participation on the HCV program and increase the successful lease-up and long-term housing stability of voucher participants.
 The MTW program objectives are to reduce costs, give households incentives to achieve economic self-sufficiency, and to increase housing choice.
 The intent is to serve the same number of low-income families as without MTW funding flexibility.
 The AAHC will continue to serve a mixture of family sizes.
-The AAHC will ensure that 75% of the families assisted will have incomes at or below 50% of area median income.
+The AAHC will ensure that 75% of the families assisted will have incomes at or below 30% of area median income.
 All assisted units will continue to meet housing quality standards (HQS).
 Finally, the AAHC will establish a reasonable rent policy that will encourage self-sufficiency for participating families.

-Garden Circle Turnkey III: The AAHC owns a single-family home on Garden Circle, Ann Arbor MI, that was acquired through HUD's Turnkey III lease to ownership program.
-The Turnkey III program no longer exists and the families that have lived in this home have not been able to purchase the property.
-The AAHC will dispose of the property through the Streamlined RAD Conversion for Small PHA's process.
-The property will be retained by the AAHC by ground leasing the property for \$1 to a wholly owned subsidiary of the AAHC, Colonial Oaks, LLC.
-Colonial Oaks currently includes 50 former public housing units that were converted to project-based vouchers under the RAD program.

-The existing tenant may continue to live at the property with a project-based or tenant protection voucher or move with a tenant-based voucher.
-Staff held the first mandatory resident meeting on March 10, 2023.
+Garden Circle Turnkey III Section 18 Repositioning: The AAHC owns a single-family home on Garden Circle, Ann Arbor MI, that was acquired through HUD's Turnkey III lease to ownership program under the Public Housing program.
+The Turnkey III program no longer exists and the families that have lived in this home have not been able to purchase the property., including the current resident.
+The AAHC will dispose of the property through the Section 18 Demo/Dispo repositioning process. as a small PHA.
+The property will be sold for \$1 to the Ann Arbor Housing Development Corporation, a Michigan non-profit created by the AAHC.
+Under the Section 18 process, the existing resident must be re-screened for eligibility under the Voucher Program to qualify for a tenant protection voucher.
+The AAHC will offer the current resident the option to continue living at Garden with a project-based voucher or move with a tenant-based voucher, if qualified.
+A Section 18 application will be submitted to the SAC by April 2024 and the property will be sold to the AAHDC as soon as HUD approves the transaction.
+Staff held several meetings with the resident between March 2023 and November 2023.
+If there are any public housing funds in the fund balance after deducting the reasonable and necessary costs of disposition, the fund balance will be returned to HUD.

-If there are any proceeds from the disposition of the property, after deducting the reasonable and necessary costs of disposition, the proceeds will be spent on renovations of existing low-income properties under a PBV HAP contract in the Colonial Oaks portfolio, including: 2072 Garden Circle, 1504-1506 Broadway, 3681-3689 Platt, 2670-2680 S. Main, 1020-1042 Pennsylvania, 221-253 S. Seventh, 3565-3585 Oakwood, and 805-807 W. Washington. .

 Faircloth to RAD: the AAHC has 3 additional units under the Faircloth regulations that can be developed under the RAD conversion process.
-The AAHC is exploring the process and best locations to develop 3 additional subsidized housing units at properties it currently owns or is currently developing.
+The AAHC will close out its public housing program after Garden is sold.

-The Ann Arbor City Council passes a resolution to support an analysis of city-owned properties to determine if they are financially feasible to develop as affordable housing.
+New Development: The Ann Arbor City Council passes a resolution to support an analysis of cityowned properties to determine if they are financially feasible to develop as affordable housing.
 The analysis was completed by the AAHC, and 10 properties were identified as good locations for affordable housing development.
 Each site is unique and will have a separate plan for its development.
 Properties were analyzed based on zoning, regulatory restrictions, environmental conditions, and eligibility for HUD and LIHTC funding.
 The AAHC spent 2 years on community engagement to understand the priorities of the community and to start discussing site concepts.
-Four properties are in the zoning and site plan development stage, two properties are in the pre-development due diligence phase, and four properties are in the queue until staff have the capacity to complete pre-development due diligence.
+The properties are in various stages of development as described below.